 How much electricity does the pump use?

-The pumps we supply as standard use 37 watts to operate at 60 litres per minute - so less than an old-fashioned light bulb.
+The pumps we supply are rated at 37 watts but run at 17 watts to operate at just under 60 litres per minute - so less than an old-fashioned light bulb.

 To compare, you'll use much the same electricity in a week that you'll use boiling a kettle once.